Turnaround Management Services

-Pre-Execution (T-4 through T-2) – This is the final and last assessment before actual execution of the work.
-In this assessment all the details need to be in place or completed within a short period of time.
-Significant gaps identified here have the potential if not corrected to have a negative impact on the execution effort.
+This is the final and last assessment before the actual execution of the work.
+In this assessment, all the details need to be in place or completed within a short period of time.
+Significant gaps identified here have the potential, if not corrected, to have a negative impact on the execution effort.

-Post Execution (Within a month of completion) – Following a turnaround it is imperative to conduct a lessons learned review by a third party.
+Following a turnaround, it is imperative to conduct a lessons learned review by a third party.
 This effort is designed to identify things that went well so that they can be repeated at the next turnaround.
 It is also designed to identify opportunities for improvement so that these issues can be corrected the next time.
 Internal efforts of this sort can suffer due to individual or group bias and should be avoided.
-Without a post execution review there will be no value added to future turnarounds since the information will be lost.
+Without a post-execution review, there will be no value added to future turnarounds since the information will be lost.

 Why Use PK Technology

 The most comprehensive digital turnaround assessment tool available